 Sidestep Thailand and Cambodia, and head to Vietnam for a real treat.
-Whether you’re looking for great food, beautiful beaches or an adventure, the country has something to please everyone.
+Whether you’re looking for great food in Ho Chi Minh (Saigon), beautiful beaches or an adventure, the country has something to please everyone.

 For anyone on a European tour, Hungary is a must-see.
 In addition to historic cities, delicious farmers’ markets and the biggest lake in central Europe, Lake Balaton, the Huffington Post say it’s “mind-blowingly cheap.”

 In fact, it’s the cheapest destination in Europe for alcoholic drinks with wine and a bottle of lager costing $1, on average.
 Even cocktails are under $4.
 Prague and Amsterdam closely followed as cheap drinking destinations, according to the Telegraph.

 Plus, it’s a great stop-over with easy rail transfers to nearby Croatia and Austria.
 Whilst the country’s capital, Budapest, receives most of the attention, we suggest heading out into the countryside for wonderful villages, local wine and stunning landscapes.

 Another budget-friendly European delight is Poland.
 Warsaw has all the charm of other more-expensive cities, such as Berlin, but at a great price.
 With boutique hotels, industrial art spaces and great bars, it’s only just starting to get the attention it deserves meaning the prices are still reasonable.